OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 One day I read an article about old PC Nikkor.

-The article about PC-Nikkor 28mm F4, which was released in 1961, as the world first DLSR’s “shift” lens.
-Since my favorite lens is “PC-E NIKKOR 24mm F3.5D ED” , the story of of the original PC lens intrigued my curiosity so much.
+The article is about the PC-Nikkor 28mm F4, which was released in 1961, as the world’s first DLSR’s “shift” lens.
+Since my favorite lens is “PC-E NIKKOR 24mm F3.5D ED”, the story of the original PC lens intrigued my curiosity so much.

-If you were curious about the article, you can read with “Google Translate”.
+If you are curious about the article, you can read it with “Google Translate”.

 <New>PC-Nikkor 28mm F4

-I was so impressed knowing about the behind story of the development.
+I was so impressed knowing about the story of the development.

-So I didn’t need these old lens particularly, but was so curious how they perform on the latest Nikon’s Z6.
-And good new is they were so cheep in the used market.
+So I didn’t need this old lens particularly, but was so curious how they perform on the latest Nikon Z6.
+And the good news is they were so cheap in the used market.

 sponsored link